 Read on to learn industry tips and advice to help you create a better travel experience.

-I’m sort of the accidental travel writer.
+I’m sort of an accidental travel writer.
 My journey started pretty much like everyone else’s: I had a job I didn’t like, and I wanted to get out and see the world.

 After meeting some travelers in Thailand, I decided to quit my job and travel for a year, expecting to come home after, and then settle down.
 But when I came home I realized I wasn’t ready to keep doing that.
 So, in 2008, I left and I started documenting my travels (long before travel blogs were common).